goerli/GoethBridge/README.md

 this is a go implementation of a generic bridge between blockchains. the bridge will be able to connect any networks using native fuel or any token.

 ### todo
-* implement support for non-ethereum based blockchains
+* implement support for non EVM based blockchains

 ### requirements
 go 1.9.1